It finally happened.

 Sites are either friendly or not.
 There is no middle-ground, so be sure to take the time to plug in your url if you aren’t sure.
 Adapting to a changing market can be the difference between thriving and having to close up shop, so if you get revenue, brand recognition or leads from your website, making it responsive is should be high on your priority list.

 Not sure how to go about it?
-Watch out for our next blog post: How To Make Your Website Mobile Friendly or give us a call….
+Find out on our blog How SEO can inspire marketing strategy or give us a call….